felixgrunberger/beautiful-jekyll/_posts/2017-08-18-use_Plotly.md

 <h2>
 Takeaway: Make use of those two extra lines
 </h2>
 Why is it not more common to use interactive graphs?
 Probably because we have never learned how to do it, programming seems to be hard and eventually they cannot be used for publishing or printing.
 But as the way we are communicating is changing, I am sure that the proportion of interactive graphics will also change dramatically.
 So, if you are already using R and ggplot graphics package for exploratory data analysis, keep in mind:
 You will only need to add <strong>two extra lines of code</strong> to make your graphics interactive.
+<br> <br> <br> <br>
 <h3>
 Interested in learning R plotly?
 </h3>
 <div id="aboutme-section">
 <p class="about-text">
-<span class="fa fa-code about-icon"></span> Find examples on how to make any kind of plot with the <a target="_blank" href="https://plot.ly/r/">Plotly R library</a>. <br> <br> <br>
+<span class="fa fa-code about-icon"></span> Find examples on how to make any kind of plot with the <a target="_blank" href="https://plot.ly/r/">Plotly R library</a>.
 </p>
+<br> <br> <br><br> <br> <br>